Slashee-the-Cow/StacksOfShapes/README.md

 ---
 ### Known Issues
-- In Cura versions older than 5.10, automatic slicing will be disabled if it is enabled.
+- In Cura versions 5.7.0-5.9.1, automatic slicing will be disabled if it is enabled.
 This is due to a bug in those versions which can cause an immediate crash when adding simple models to the scene.
+- Some models may move when rotating due to the transform origin not being in the centre. *Definitely* working on this one.
 - Some of the Symbols may load rotated the wrong way.
 I'm looking into it.
 - Sometimes models will load slightly out of bounds.
 I've tried to fix it but without success.
 I'll try harder.
 - Sometimes a warning will appear saying a model is invalid.
 I can't reliably replicate it, so if you can, tell me how!